apache/parquet-site/content/en/blog/features/alp_encoding.md

 ## Technical overview

-ALP was developed by the [Database Architectures Group at CWI](https://www.cwi.nl/en/research/database-architectures/) and published in a [SIGMOD 2024 Paper](https://dl.acm.org/doi/10.1145/3626717).
+ALP was developed by Azim Afroozeh, Leonardo Kuffó, and Peter Boncz from the [Database Architectures Group at CWI](https://www.cwi.nl/en/research/database-architectures/) and published in a [SIGMOD 2024 paper](https://dl.acm.org/doi/10.1145/3626717).
+ALP takes advantage of a common pattern: many values stored as `FLOAT` or `DOUBLE` originated as decimal numbers with relatively few digits, such as prices or measurements.
+This section explains the intuition behind ALP.
-As mentioned above, the encoding leverages the fact that `FLOAT`/`DOUBLE` columns often do not need the full precision of those types.
-This section explains the intuition behind ALP and how it works.
 The following sections then explain the encoding and decoding pipeline in more detail.

 ALP encodes each floating point value using three integer values: an encoded value, an "exponent" (`e`), and a "factor" (`f`).
 The exponent and factor are